Hyundai i10: Reception

 The European i10 was met with very positive reviews.
 John McIlroy of What Car? magazine gave the car a five-star rating, commenting that it "represents a major step forward over its predecessor – to the point where it's an extremely tempting alternative to a VW Up, and not just on price."
 Piers Ward of Top Gear gave the i10 a score of 8 out of 10, with his verdict being: "Yet another quality car from the Koreans.
 Cheap price, good design and with minimal compromise."

 Matt Burt of Autocar gave it four and a half out of five stars, calling it "one of the most accomplished and well-rounded offerings in the city car segment, and has road manners that would embarrass a few much larger (and more expensive) vehicles."

 Andrew English of The Daily Telegraph also gave the car four out of five stars, describing it as "Clever and quite a nice little car.
 Reasonable comfort, ride, handling and well put together, though not the most economical.
 It's certainly the best car Hyundai makes and wouldn't be disgraced as the family's main transport."

 In India, the Grand i10 was awarded the 2014 Golden Steering Wheel in the hatchback category.
 It was also awarded "Car of the Year" and "Entry Hatchback of the Year" at the 2014 NDTV Car and Bike Awards.
 In the Philippines, the Grand i10 was awarded Best Mini Car of the Year by the Car Awards Group for 2014–2015.

 Powertrain

 Safety

-Global NCAP awarded the Indian version with no airbags and no ABS 0 stars in 2014 (similar to Latin NCAP 2013).
+Global NCAP awarded the Indian market version with no airbags and no ABS 0 stars in 2014.

-Latin NCAP awarded the Indian-made i10 in its most basic Latin American configuration with no airbags and no ABS 0 stars in 2015.
+Latin NCAP awarded the Indian-made i10 in its most basic Latin American market configuration with no airbags and no ABS 0 stars in 2015.

-Euro NCAP 2014 test results (similar to Latin NCAP 2020) for a LHD, five door hatchback European variant on a registration of 2014:
+Euro NCAP 2014 test results (similar to Latin NCAP 2020) for a LHD, five door hatchback European market variant on a registration of 2014:

 Electronic Stability Control (ESC) is standard on all European models.